mapninja/CV/README.md

 ####GIS for Archaeology, Yale University.
 Co-taught with Dr. William Honeychurch
 An introductory level credit course in applications of Geographic Information Systems and location based technologies in archaeological investigation and research.
 ####Geophysical Prospecting Methods for Archaeology, Yale University.
 Co-taught with William Honeychurch.
 The applicaiton of various geophysiscal prospecting methods in non-invasive investigation of archaeological remains.
-Including: Survey design, Resistivity Methods, Megnetic Methods, Ground Penetrating Radar, data fusion and interpretation.
+Including: Survey design, Resistivity Methods, Magnetic Methods, Ground Penetrating Radar, data fusion and interpretation.
 ####The Yale Map Department GIS Workshop Series, 2005-2014.
 An ongoing workshop series, with the objective of delivering practical skills in GIS data creation, management, analysis and presentation, specifically for research and teaching.
 Workshops are delivered on either ArcGIS, or QGIS, depending on user needs and interests.
 ####GeoTech, Bishop Dunne High School, Dallas, TX.
 2010-present.